top of page

 Peg doll and rings fine motor play

 Today was one of those grey days where we didn't have anything planned and everyone was at a bit of a loose end.
+I really couldn't put off the housework any longer, and Mr 2 was being a nuisance - I needed something simple to entertain him while I cracked on.

-I have a large tub of interesting bits and pieces (loose parts) that I can raid for a quick invitation to play and today I gave Mr 2 a little challenge for his fine motor skills.
+I have a large tub of interesting bits and pieces that I can raid for a quick invitation to play and today I gave Mr 2 a little challenge for his fine motor skills.

 • Place natural wooden rings in a shallow dish